FDA bans Juul e-cigarettes tied to teen vaping surge

 FDA regulators warned companies for years they would have to submit rigorous, long-term data showing a clear benefit for smokers who switch to vaping.
 But all but the largest e-cigarette manufacturers have resisted conducting that kind of expensive, time-consuming research.

-Overall, the survey showed a drop of nearly 40% in the teen vaping rate as many kids were forced to learn from home during the pandemic.
+Overall, the survey showed a drop of nearly 40 percent in the teen vaping rate as many kids were forced to learn from home during the pandemic.
 Still, federal officials cautioned about interpreting the results given they were collected online for the first time, instead of in classrooms.

 The brainchild of two Stanford University students, Juul launched in 2015 and within two years rocketed to the top of the vaping market.
-Juul, which is partially owned by tobacco giant Altria, still accounts for nearly 50% of the U.S. e-cigarette market.
-It once controlled more than 75%.
+Juul, which is partially owned by tobacco giant Altria, still accounts for nearly 50 percent of the U.S. e-cigarette market.
+It once controlled more than 75 percent.

 On Tuesday, the FDA also laid out plans to establish a maximum nicotine level for certain tobacco products to reduce their addictiveness.
 In that announcement, the agency also noted that it has invested in a multimedia public education campaign aimed at warning young people about the potential risks of e-cigarette use.